Skip to content

 >> j=c.batch(@parallel_example, 1, {}, 'AutoAddClientPath', false, 'Pool', 7)

 Since this is a parallel job a 'Pool' must be started.
 The actual number of tasks started will be one more than requested in the pool.
-I this case, the batch command calls for a pool of seven.
+In this case, the batch command calls for a pool of seven.
 Eight tasks will be started on the cluster.

-Also see that the state of the job in the "Job Monitor" is "running."
+Also see that the state of the job in the Job Monitor is running.

 The job takes a few minutes to run and the state of the job changes to "finished."